-IMPORTANT:

-Each leveling cylinder is equipped with a safety valve that is in place to prevent unintentional leak down of the cylinder.
+IMPORTANT: Each leveling cylinder is equipped with a safety valve that is in place to prevent unintentional leak down of the cylinder.
 These safety valves are preset at the factory, and should not be adjusted.

 DANGER: Do not make any repairs to the cylinders, disconnect valves, or disconnect any hoses connected to the cylinders, counterbalance valves, bulkhead mount or manifold without first contacting your authorized Hillco dealer.
 These hydraulic components stabilize the chassis of the combine.
 Improper repair or replacement of these components could lead to uncontrolled leveling of the combine's chassis.
-The leveling system's shipping spacers can be used to prevent accidental tipping of the combine during repair.

-Hydraulic schematics for this leveling system are located on page 26 & 27 of this manual.
+Hydraulic schematics for this leveling system are located on page 29.